Talking To Myself

 Self-talk can be likened to a form of meditation or journaling out loud.
 Sometimes surprising revelations result.
 When we organize our thoughts, we shut out the noise and can problem-solve one-on-one.

-Rather than running through life on autopilot we focus and practice situational awareness as in hazardous traffic.
+Instead of running through life on autopilot we focus and practice situational awareness as in hazardous traffic.
 We tell ourselves to slow down and be mindful of any dangers.
-We shut out distractions and ensure our safety; it doesn’t have to involve traffic but any situation in life in which we feel imperiled.
+We shut out distractions and ensure our safety.
+Talking to oneself doesn’t have to involve traffic situations, but any situation in life in which we feel imperiled.

-Self-talk can reduce stress when we talk ourselves metaphorically down from the ceiling and away from that ledge.
-We give our rational selves the mic and quiet the hysterical muddled thinking that can arise when we are troubled and seeking answers.
+Self-talk can reduce stress when we metaphorically talk ourselves down from the ceiling and away from the ledge.
+We give our rational selves the mic and quiet the muddled thinking that can arise when we are troubled.

 When talking to yourself address yourself by name.
 Reiterate what you know to be your strengths and remember past successes.
-Personal traits you employed to succeed in the past can be drawn upon again for future endeavors.
+Personal traits you employed to succeed in the past can be drawn upon again for current challenges.

-In a world of constant competition, athletes come to mind as needing the benefits of self-talk in order to remain positive, motivated, remain calm, and believe they are stronger than their nearest competitor.
-Studies have shown that self-talk is a tool that has demonstrated positive results.
+In the world of competitive sport, athletes come to mind as benefiting from self-talk.
+Competitors need the benefits of self-talk in order to remain positive and calm, motivated, and believe they are stronger than their nearest challenger.
+For athletes, studies have shown that self-talk is a tool that has demonstrated positive results.

 And in closing, I’m reminded that Billy Idol liked dancing with himself: